 - Complete recommended steps at lower levels.

-- Exercise caution when traveling, pay attention to travel advisories.
+- Exercise caution when traveling and pay attention to travel advisories.

 - Review your family emergency plan and make sure all family members know what to do.

 - Be Patient.
 Expect some delays, baggage searches, and restrictions at public buildings.

 - Check on neighbors or others that might need assistance in an emergency.

 A Severe Condition reflects a severe risk of terrorist attacks.

 - Complete all recommended actions at lower levels.

 - Stay tuned to TV or radio for current information/instructions.

 - Be prepared to shelter-in-place or evacuate, as instructed.

 - Contact your school/business to determine the status of a workday.